Stuff-for-CodeCool/pro-tips-for-a-better-cv/README.md

 12. `git add`, `git commit`
 13. All the code should go through a linter.
 This will ensure your code is properly formatted, documented, and lacking any "spontaneous undocumented features" (ie, bugs).
 14. `git add`, `git commit`
 15. Did you refactor your code?
 Refactor again.
 Clean code is never clean enough.
+Make sure you follow naming conventions.
+You can find Google's reccomendations [here](https://google.github.io/styleguide/).
+Just look up the appropriate language, and search the naming conventions.
 16. `git add`, `git commit`
 17. Finally, show some love to your `README.md` file.
 What should go in there?
 What the rationale behind the project is, a short description, technologies used (PRO TIP: nobody cares what IDE you've used or how you've communicated with your team.
 Put in the languages used, any external applications (JAVA, Python, PostgreSQL, mongodb, that sort of thing), system requirements and such).
 Be sure to add step-by-step installation instructions.
 18. `git add`, `git commit`